The following measures apply on all campuses as of 19 April 2021 (view the summary table here) :

 The provisions above also apply to PhD students, who are, in terms of international mobility, considered staff regardless of their funding source.

-Study trips carried out as part of an exchange programme, a joint degree or an internship-type course unit are authorised in Europe, South Africa, Argentina, Australia, Brazil, Canada, Chile, China, Colombia, South Korea, Costa Rica, United Arab Emirates, United States, Japan, Kuwait, Malaysia, Morocco, Mexico, New Zealand, Oman, Qatar, Russia, Rwanda, Singapore, Taiwan, Thailand, and Uruguay subject to:
+Study trips carried out as part of an exchange programme, a joint degree, an internship-type course unit or data collection for a master thesis are authorised in Europe, South Africa, Argentina, Australia, Brazil, Canada, Chile, China, Colombia, South Korea, Costa Rica, United Arab Emirates, United States, Japan, Kuwait, Malaysia, Morocco, Mexico, New Zealand, Oman, Qatar, Russia, Rwanda, Singapore, Taiwan, Thailand, and Uruguay subject to:

 - agreement between a UCLouvain faculty and host institution (if applicable)